rockstor/rockstor-doc/interface/docker-based-rock-ons/adguard-home.rst

 AdGuard Home Documentation
 ---------------------

-AdGuard Home features and documentation can be found at `documentation <https://github.com/AdguardTeam/AdGuardHome>`_.
+AdGuard Home features and documentation can be found here: `documentation <https://github.com/AdguardTeam/AdGuardHome>`_.
 Note that there is some preparation necassary to get this rock-on to work.

 .. _adguard_install: